RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>

-The font Nunito Sans is a modern, plain and readable font that is seventh in the <a href="https://justcreative.com/best-google-fonts" title="best-google-fonts" alt="best-google-fonts" target="_blank" rel="noopener">Best Google fonts 2023 for Professional Design</a> list.
+The font Nunito Sans is a modern, plain and readable font that is 7th in the <a href="https://justcreative.com/best-google-fonts" title="best-google-fonts" alt="best-google-fonts" target="_blank" rel="noopener">Best Google fonts 2023 for Professional Design</a> list.
 Quoting: "Projecting professional confidence, this font can make words hold integrity and depth."

 ## Colours
   <!--- colour scheme --->